Beck's Bolero: Composition

 "Beck's Bolero" is roughly divided into three parts.
 The first begins with a reworking of Ravel's two-chord progression, transposed to the key of A. Power points out that by using a 12-string guitar, Page is able to take advantage of the instrument's "rich chiming quality to emulate the distinct, orchestral 'bolero' sound".
 Beck then introduces the melody line on electric guitar with a fuzz-tone effect producing indefinite sustain; alternating between major and minor modes, it is described as "haunting" by Power and as a "distinctive piercing, sinister tone" by critic Richie Unterberger.
 In the second section, the piano, bass, and drums come in and the tension builds.
 Unterberger describes the third section as "suddenly set[ting] off from the main motif into a beautiful serene section highlighting slide-glissando guitars", with Beck's echo-laden slide sounding similar to a steel guitar.
 The fourth section returns to the main melody with overlaid drawn-out descending slide.
 According to Beck, "the phasing was Jimmy's idea ...
 I played a load of waffle and he reversed it".
 The tension mounts as Moon adds drum flourishes, climaxing with a break.

-The second part begins with Moon's simultaneous drum break and scream and launches in different, hard rock direction.
+The second part begins with Moon's simultaneous drum break and scream and launches in a hard rock direction.
 "It was my idea to cut off in the middle, Yardbirds-style", Beck commented, "Keith upped the tempo and gave it an extra kick.
 It's like a bit of the Who, a bit of the Yardbirds and a bit of me".
 The amply-distorted guitar provides "a thick-toned, descending riff", according to Power.
 He also describes the break, inspired by the Yardbirds' rave-up technique, as "eerily presag[ing] the coming era of hard rock and heavy metal".
 The third part returns to the main motif with added guitar fills.
 The melody line is abandoned in the second section and replaced with multiple interwoven takes of guitar effects, including phasing, echo, and controlled feedback.
 It concludes with a few bars of hard blues rock-style lead guitar and an abrupt ending.